tommytracey/AIND-Capstone/README.md

 ##### &nbsp;

 ### Final Model
 Now that we've discussed the various parts of our model, let's take a look at the code.
+Again, all of the source code is available [here in the notebook](machine_translation.ipynb/).

 ```python